Jack-C-Lloyd/dimensions/README.md

 The first class you need to understand is `Amount`.
 Read the docs for it in your IDE or [here](http://jscience.org/api/org/jscience/physics/amount/package-summary.html).
-Each amount has particular unit -- SI units (e.g. metres and kolograms) are defined [here](http://jscience.org/api/javax/measure/unit/SI.html), while non-SI units (including pounds, feet, etc) are defined [here](http://jscience.org/api/javax/measure/unit/NonSI.html).
+Each amount has particular unit -- SI units (e.g. metres and kilograms) are defined [here](http://jscience.org/api/javax/measure/unit/SI.html), while non-SI units (including pounds, feet, etc) are defined [here](http://jscience.org/api/javax/measure/unit/NonSI.html).
 The `Main` class contains an example of using the API taken from the docs.
 It calculates the fuel cost of a 400 mile journey for